-{¶2} Mr. Sommerville's felonious assault conviction is a felony of the second degree.
-The trial court sentenced him to seven years in the custody of the Ohio Department of Rehabilitation and Correction and to five years of post-release control.

-- {¶3} Under Section 2967.28(B) of the Ohio Revised Code "[e]ach sentence to a prison term for a felony of the . . . second degree . . . shall include a requirement that the offender be subject to a period of post-release control imposed by the parole board after the offender's release from imprisonment."
+- {¶2} Mr. Perezlaraos's felonious assault conviction is a felony of the second degree.
+The trial court sentenced him on it to two years in the custody of the Ohio Department of Rehabilitation and Correction, to be served concurrently with a 180-day sentence for his misdemeanor domestic violence conviction. - {¶3} Under Section 2967.28(B) of the Ohio Revised Code "[e]ach sentence to a prison term for a felony of the . . . second degree . . . shall include a requirement that the offender be subject to a period of post-release control imposed by the parole board after the offender's release from imprisonment."
 For a felony of the second degree that is not a felony sex offense, the period is three years.
 R.C.
 2967.28(B)(2).
-Under Section 2929.14(F)(1), "[i]f a court imposes a prison term . . . for a felony of the second degree, . . . it shall include in the sentence a requirement that the offender be subject to a period of post-release control after [his] release from imprisonment" In addition, Section 2929.19(B)(3)(c) provides that, "if the sentencing court determines . . . that a prison term is necessary or required, [it] shall . . . [n]otify the offender that [he] will be supervised under section 2967.28 of the Revised Code after [he] leaves prison if [he] is being sentenced for a felony of the . . . second degree" - {¶4} At the sentencing hearing, the trial court told Mr. Sommerville that it was imposing on him five years of post-release control.
-Similarly, in its journal entry, it wrote that, "[a]fter release from prison, the Defendant is ordered to serve Five (5) years of post-release control." - {¶5} In State v.
+Under Section 2929.14(F)(1), "[i]f a court imposes a prison term . . . for a felony of the second degree, . . . it shall include in the sentence a requirement that the offender be subject to a period of post-release control after [his] release from imprisonment" In addition, Section 2929.19(B)(3)(c) provides that, "if the sentencing court determines . . . that a prison term is necessary or required, [it] shall . . . [n]otify the offender that [he] will be supervised under section 2967.28 of the Revised Code after [he] leaves prison if [he] is being sentenced for a felony of the . . . second degree" - {¶4} At the sentencing hearing, the trial court correctly told Mr. Perezlaraos that, following his release, "he will be placed on three years of what's called Post-Release Control, which is another name for parole."
+But in its journal entry, it incorrectly wrote that "he may be placed on post release control for a period of three years."
+That is, the journal entry incorrectly suggested that the imposition of post-release control was discretionary instead of mandatory under Section 2967.28(B).

+- {¶5} In State v.
 Simpkins, 117 Ohio St. 3d 420, 2008-Ohio-1197, the Ohio Supreme Court held that, "[i]n cases in which a defendant is convicted of, or pleads guilty to, an offense for which postrelease control is required but not properly included in the sentence, the sentence is void" Id. at syllabus.
 The Supreme Court reasoned that "no court has the authority to substitute a different sentence for that which is required by law."
 Id. at ¶20.
 It concluded that "a sentence that does not conform to statutory mandates requiring the imposition of postrelease control is a nullity and void [and] must be vacated."
-Id. at ¶22.

-{¶6} In State v.
+Id. at ¶22. - {¶6} In State v.
 Bedford, 9th Dist.
 No. 24431, 2009-Ohio-3972, at ¶11, this Court held that, if "[a] journal entry is void because it included a mistake regarding post-release control . . . there is no final, appealable order."
-Accordingly, this Court does not have jurisdiction to consider the merits of Mr. Sommerville's appeal.
+Accordingly, this Court does not have jurisdiction to consider the merits of Mr. Perezlaraos's appeal.
 Id. at ¶14.
 It does have limited inherent authority, however, to recognize that the journal entry is a nullity and vacate the void judgment.
 Id. at ¶12 (quoting Van DeRyt v.
 Van DeRyt, 6 Ohio St. 2d 31, 36 (1966)).